 Mandatory national service at age 18.
 Male, female; rich, poor; rural, urban; citizen, resident alien; accommodated impaired, non-impaired.
 Military service option would provide fast track to citizenship.
 Non-military options would include service in national parks, veterans hospitals, inner-city schools, Peace Corps, where ever there was a national interest need which could be addressed by young adults learning from each other while working together toward a shared goal.
 Costs offset by savings in military recruitment costs and reduction in crime, judicial, and incarceration expenses.
 Benefits to the nation would include more well-rounded citizens; exposure of the young ‘elite’ to the lives and needs of the majority of citizens, realization of interdependence, and – one would hope – greater citizen involvement in government.
 Benefits to the individuals would include income (albeit not great), security, and gained maturity on which to base better life decisions.
 Please see The Corporation for National & Community Service for general background and the Universal National Service Act for specific legislative proposals for mandatory national service.

-I have not pursued this legislative proposal as much recently as I did when Todd Young refused to sponsor it in 2011, but I remain very much in favor of the Department of Defense granting Air Mobility Command (AMC) Space Available flight eligibility to 100% service connected disabled veterans.
 Only an estimated 30,000 of these disabled veterans would possibly benefit, many of those too disabled or not wishing to travel away from home.
 In that sense, this proposal might be considered merely a gesture of gratitude to those that gave all but their lives for the United States.
 So be it.
 However, there are a few who might really use Space A for the travel and vacations they would not otherwise be able to enjoy – such as those whose 100% is based on unemployability due to their service connected disabilities.
-Granting this benefit would cost nothing, nada, zero, to taxpayers.
+Expanding this benefit to what it should have been (and what I presented to Todd) would cost nothing, nada, zero, to taxpayers.
 The entire Space Available program and administration systems and staff already are in place.
 The AMC regulation for Space A already includes guidance on determinations of whether a particular disabled person may fly (the pilot’s decision) on a particular flight.
-By AMC regs, this decision incorporates consideration of mission, aircraft loading/configuration, and difficulty of accommodation (if any) required.
+By AMC regulations, this decision incorporates consideration of mission, aircraft loading/configuration, and difficulty of accommodation (if any) required.
 I know from personal experience that those moderately to severely disabled are very good at making rational decisions about whether to travel or not.
-If you are in favor of expanding the DoD eligibility for Space A flights to include 100% service connected disabled veterans, please sign this petition.